-While there are other time-honored methods for dispatching our unwanted mosquito brethren, from chemical repellents to mad flailings with a fly swatter, the use of an electric killing grid seems to be growing in popularity.
+While there are other time-honored methods for avoiding bites and dispatching our unwanted mosquito brethren, from chemical repellents to mad flailings with a fly swatter, the use of an electric killing grid seems to be growing in popularity.
 There is the satisfaction factor as these unwanted, disease-carrying pests are dispatched with a resounding and final snap.
 You won’t get that from citronella torches.
 Here are four popular electric mosquito killers currently on the market:

 This is the model many of us remember from hot summer nights in our childhoods, and it is still in the wholesale mosquito/flying insect exterminating business.
 These units hang above the ground and contain UV bulbs and powerful electric killing grids that attract and dispatch all types of flying pests.

 Unlike the freestanding and relatively passive bug zappers, these battery-powered mosquito swatters take the fight to the insects.
 Users activate an electrified killing grid as they swat at the local flying insect population.
 Contact with the netting or contact with the grid both result in defeat for mosquitoes.
 This method can’t compete with traditional bug zappers in terms of volume, but many users find it satisfying and engaging.